What is a Wet Nurse? Why would a Mother Cross-nurse?

 just see it as a natural, logical and practical solution.
 It is, in the

-Cross nursing can also be a way for a mother to stimulate breast milk supply if her own baby is not able to do so, due to being very premature or having problems like birth defects or sucking problems.
+Cross-nursing can also be a way for a mother to stimulate breast milk supply if her own baby is not able to do so, due to being

 In ancient times when a mother died, another woman would raise and breastfeed the baby.
-Sometimes group nursing was practiced. (when a group of mothers breastfeed the same child)
+Sometimes group nursing was practiced. (when a group of mothers breastfeeds the same child)